kekse1/v3/README.md

 # kekse.biz
 v3

-.. the real version of all the JavaScript's is available in the [version.json](https://raw.githubusercontent.com/kekse1/kekse.biz/main/version.json), '[version.json](https://raw.githubusercontent.com/kekse1/lib.js/git/version.json)', which is, btw, being loaded and rendered in the web browser environment.
+.. the real version of all the JavaScript's is available in the [version.json](https://raw.githubusercontent.com/kekse1/kekse.biz/main/version.json).

 ## Preview
 * https://kekse.biz/v3/test.html